crossbario/crossbar-examples/cdc/README.md

 ## Management Realms

+A management realm is a realm on CDC dedicated to one larger system of a customer with potentially many thousand Crossbar.io nodes attached to and many thousand CDC API clients, like customer operators or tools.

+Each management realm is fully isolated from all other management realms, serving different WAMP routing namespaces and with CDC backends running in dedicated processes, effectively preventing any data leakage.

 ## Authentication

 Both Crossbar.io nodes and CDC API clients authenticate to CDC via WAMP-cryptosign.

 WAMP-cryptosign is a public-private key authentication mechanism based on elliptic curve Curve25519, namely it adopts [Ed25519](http://ed25519.cr.yp.to/) to authenticate WAMP peers.

 ### User Authentication